Uko/PharoStyle/style.md

 ## Potential Bugs Rules
 ### Class-side #initialize should not send "super initialize".
 Don't send super initialize in class side because some class initialize of class of the top of the hierarchy should not be reinitialized.

+### Number of addDependent: messages > removeDependent:
+Check that the number of addDependent: message sends in a class is less than or equal to the number of removeDependent: messages.
+If there are more addDependent: messages that may signify that some dependents are not being released, which may lead to memory leaks.

+### Subclass of collection that has instance variable but doesn't define copyEmpty
+Checks that all subclasses of the Collection classes that add an instance variable also redefine the copyEmpty method.
+This method is used when the collection grows.
+It copies over the necessary instance variables to the new larger collection.

+### Defines = but not hash
+Checks that all classes that define = also define hash.

 ### Literal array contains a #true, #false, or #nil but the source doesn't.
 #(true false nil) now is equal to {true. false. nil} not {#true. #false. #nil} as it used to be.